About

 I am a Postdoc Associate of the Quantum Measurement Group at MIT.
 I got my PhD at the University of Virginia, under the supervision of Prof. Bi-Cheng Zhou where I created a cluster-based thermodynamics framework that benefits computational thermodynamics.
 I am actively looking for my future academic position after my current Postdoc appointment to continue further exploring diverse applied sciences such as materials science/mechanical engineering/nuclear science/applied physics/chemical engineering with my applied mathematics style.

 My current Servant Class is Framer X Saber (Mathematics->Excalibur) based on the calling: to build up the theoretical/computational framework for applied science with the power of mathematics.
+[A piece of slides of my JOB TALK is shared here], which is titled as The Delicacy of “Imperfection”: Thermodynamics, Transport, and Spectroscopy as Lenses.
+A comment article on materials science education is shared here: [What’s the difference between Materials Science and Condensed Matter Physics?], the corresponding Chinese version is released on wechat 材料科学和凝聚态物理学有什么不一样?

 Research Statements